Covid-19 Embassy FAQs

 Q: Can I travel to France?
 What documents do I need to fill in and what are the formalities?

-Due to the very active circulation of Covid-19 and particularly of new variants, the French Government are strictly and completely advising against all non-essential travel to and from France until further notice.
+Due to the very active circulation of Covid-19 and particularly of new variants, travel to and from France is strongly discouraged and in some cases, prohibited.
 A negative RT-PCR test taken less than 72 hours prior to departure will be required for all travellers arriving in France.
-Checks will be carried out upon boarding and arrival.
-Passengers without a negative RT-PCR test will not be perrmitted to board their flight or ferry.
-It is strongly recommended by the French government that all those travelling to France from Ireland, self-isolate for 7 days upon arrival and take a second RT-PCR test at the end of this period.
-These requirements do not apply to hauliers travelling from EU countries, including Ireland.
-Those transiting through France who remain airside are not obliged to fulfil this RT-PCR test requirement.
+Checks will be carried out upon boarding and arrival and passengers without a negative RT-PCR test will not be perrmitted to board their flight or ferry.

 All those travelling to France must complete and carry the correct Sworn Statement for International Travel, based on their country of departure.
 These are available in French and English on the Ministry of the Interior website.
 Please note there are different documents for travellers aged 11+ and those under the age of 11.
 Please refer to the website of the French Embassy in Dublin and of the French Foreign Ministry, for full information in French and in English.